 Farmers’ market benefits?
-You will be supporting local farmers, growers and producers who sell things they have grown or made in their local community.
-Each farmers' market provides a viable local route to market for local produce and are a great place to source fresh, real food.
+You will be supporting local farmers, growers, and producers who sell things they have grown or made in their local community.
+Each farmers' market provides a viable local route to market for local produce and is a great place to source fresh, real food.
 The concept is nothing new and indeed before the advent of the supermarkets in the 1950s, all shopping was brought at local high street shops and markets.

 In the 1990s the “big four” dominated sales of food and produce.
 However, low farm prices brought particular difficulties for those who worked the land.
-For this reason, local farmers, growers and producers began to look for an alternative and viable route to market to supplement their income.
+For this reason, local farmers, growers, and producers began to look for an alternative and viable route to market to supplement their income.
 The idea of farmers’ markets was born and then grew exponentially as a result of its own success.
 There are now thought to be around 750 farmers’ markets through the UK according to the Farmers Retail and Marketing Association (FARMA).

 The 10 hidden benefits to shopping at your local farmers’ market

 When you buy your produce from local producers, you are supporting the local economy.
 In turn, this money will be re-invested in the local economy by the traders and producers and keeps the world turning.
 When money benefits the local economy, all thrive through a higher standard of living and visible improvements to the town.

 Buying from a local producer cuts out the “middlemen”.
 It gives you the consumer a chance to know the person from whom you are buying and to talk about their produce.
 Most sellers are only too happy to discuss provenance.
 And better still, many local producers offer the chance to “try before you buy”.
 This is a real market benefit.